rackerlabs/support-how-to/content/how-to/office-365/set-up-your-microsoft-365-exchange-online-mailbox-in-apple-mail-for-mac-os.md

 - **Applies to:** User
 - **Difficulty:** Easy
 - **Time needed:** Five Minutes for the initial configuration.
 Sync time varies based on mailbox size and network speed.
-- **Tools required:** Microsoft 365&reg; email address and password (Exchange Online licensing), Mac OS&reg; desktop device, and an active network connection
+- **Tools required:** Microsoft Office 365&reg; email address and password (Exchange Online licensing), Mac OS&reg; desktop device, and an active network connection

 For additional information about Microsoft 365 licensing, see our [Product Comparison Chart](https://www.rackspace.com/sites/default/files/2020-06/Rackspace-Data-Sheet-Microsoft-365-Plans-and-Pricing-Sheet-CLO-TSK-1487.pdf).

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-The following article describes the initial setup of your Office 365 Exchange Online mailbox within the Apple Mail client.
+This article describes how to set up your Office 365 Exchange Online mailbox in the Apple Mail client for the first time.

 **Note:** If you are unsure whether your license includes Exchange Online, contact your administrator.